Animal Husbandry (game): History

 Sales of the game were a way for Borsuk to support his family after he lost his job following the closure by the German occupation authorities of Warsaw University.
 The original sets were produced by hand by Borsuk's wife, Zofia.
 The author of the drawings of animals was Janina Borsuk née Śliwicka.
 The game was one of the first in the world to feature 12-sided dice.

 The game achieved great popularity, first among friends of the family and then among wider circles of friends and strangers.
-However, for decades, all copies were thought to have been lost during the Warsaw uprising and the aftermath of post-war chaos in Poland.
+However, for decades, all copies were thought to have been lost during the Warsaw Uprising and the aftermath of post-war chaos in Poland.
 But in the 1990s, a surviving set was found intact – and with the permission of the Borsuk family, and on the occasion of Borsuk's 90th birthday and the 15th anniversary of his death it was re-introduced into the Polish market under the title Superfarmer by the publisher GRANNA sp.
+In 2017 another set was discovered, with a slightly different ruleset.

 In 2010 the original game was re-issued under the original title and with original graphics for the Warsaw Rising Museum and is available in its gift shop.
 The new edition was one of the items featured at the 1 Euro Design exhibition at Warsaw's Institute of Industrial Design.